CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.2.2 Mobile Device Management (MDM) .md

 ** Rating and rating of apps **

 Each app is classified and rated.
-Afterwards, the evaluated app is assigned a score by the reputation service provider.
+Afterwards, the evaluated app is assigned a rating by the reputation service provider.
 To facilitate the assessment of the app, it is often assigned to one of the following fine granular categories:

 * malicious,
 * unwanted (unwanted),